sauxpa/ML_101/README.md

 Showcase of scikit-learn classifier on the circle dataset.

+## graphs

+Demo scripts for graphs in ML.
+Graph neural networks using dgl and torch.

 ## lasso

 Tensorflow implementation of Lasso regression, with plots to track the sparsity of regularized predictors.